MyKidz

 - Previously diagnosed ADHD with other neurological difficulties, such as muscle weakness, developmental delay, seizures,

-findings, etc., and/or if the ADHD appears to be new in onset (as described above).
+dysmorphic features skin findings, etc., and/or if the ADHD appears to be new in onset (as described above).

 Note: ADHD is best treated or assessed through Psychology and Psychiatry, as behavioral intervention is the best first and major step to treatment.
 This also applies to Obsessive-Compulsive disorders, Oppositional-Defiant disorders, etc.